getreu/tp-note/README.md

 this file, the installer does not replace it automatically with a new version.
 Instead, _Tp-Note_ renames the old configuration file and prompts:

-    NOTE: configuration file version mismatch:
-    ---
-    Configuration file version: '1.7.2'
-    Tp-Note version: '1.7.4'
-    Minimum required configuration file version: '1.7.4'

-    For now, Tp-Note backs up the existing configuration file and next time it starts, it will create a new one with default values.

-or

     NOTE: unable to load, parse or write the configuration file
     ---